umass-aisec/throttling-web-agent/README.md

 ## Difficulty Control

-During offline generation you can provide difficulty control length as amn integer or a tupple:
+During offline generation you can provide difficulty control length as an integer or a tupple:

-- if integer us provided
+- if integer is provided

    - **Easy**: Solutions ≤ integer
    - **Medium**: Solutions ≤ integer
    - **Hard**: Solutions ≥ integer

-- if tupple us provided
+- if tupple is provided

    - **Easy**: Solutions ≤ first value of tupple
    - **Medium**: Solutions ≥ first value of tupple and Solutions ≤  second value of tupple